 “I earn over 10 million JPY, yet I was rejected for a credit card.”
 This is a frequent “logic bug” reported in the expat engineer community.

 Japanese banking algorithms don’t just look at “Annual Income.”
 They often flag a lack of residency years or “Credit History” (utilization records) in Japanese credit bureaus (like CIC) as a high-risk anomaly.
-(Specialized tip: If you are at a JTC, see our JTC-Specific Credit Card Scaling Strategy to learn how to leverage your company status and bypass these data-driven flags.)
+(Specialized tip: If you are at a JTC, see our Credit Card Guide for Foreigners in Japan to learn how to leverage your company status and bypass these data-driven flags.)

 High-earning engineers should target easy approval cards with flexible algorithms: